Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-multipart-uploads.md

 </ul>
 {{site.data.alerts.end}}

-* To list incomplete uploads by using the `qq` CLI, use the `s3_list_uploads` command and specify the bucket name.
+* To list incomplete uploads by using the `qq` CLI, use the {% include qq.html command="s3_list_uploads" %} command and specify the bucket name.
 For example:

   ```bash
   $ qq s3_list_uploads \